noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 cheek with my free hand, to which Isis-san shook her head.

 “That’s not the case at all.
 After all, Kaito held my hand...
-I believed that if it’s Kaito, you would face our magic power of death “even without your Sympathy Magic”.
+I believed that if it’s Kaito, you would face our magic power of death even _without_ your Sympathy Magic.
 However, I never expected you would also hold our hand.”

 [E-Errr...]